 The following documents are necessary to apply for Qualification Recognition through this process:

 Cost of the Qualification Recognition service

 The qualification recognition service involves a detailed assessment of whether your qualification (and subsequent learning) meet the benchmark educational requirements for CITPNZ.
 There is a processing fee of $NZD191 for this service which covers the cost of assessment and issuing the letter.

 We undertake a comprehensive assessment as part of this Qualification Recognition service, including an experienced and expert assessor reviewing all material.
 Once a decision has been made, we are unable to enter into further correspondence and no appeal process is available.
 We can only re-evaluate if circumstances change (eg additional learning is undertaken).

-Please note that we can also issue a confirmation letter without this assessment if you hold CITPNZ and a Level 7 qualification - please see below.
+Please note that we can also issue a confirmation letter without this assessment if you hold CITPNZ and a Level 7 Bachelors degree qualification or higher- please see below.

 No need for assessment if you hold CITPNZ

 If you hold current CITPNZ certification as well as a degree that NZQA has found to be at Level 7 or above (using the methods outlined above), we are able to issue you a letter confirming that you meet these requirements without further assessment as you have already been assessed as meeting the benchmark requirements.
 In this circumstance there is no processing fee for providing this letter, however please contact us directly rather than lodging an application.

 The CITPNZ application and assessment process is different and also takes into consideration "on the job" learning and practice-based factors, confirming whether you are operating at the level of a senior IT Professional.
 There is a cost to apply for CITPNZ.

 All enquiries about this service or your application must be made via email to [email protected].
 Our Qualification Assessment team do not work out of our main office and all phone or in-person enquiries will be referred to this email address.